How can you start an online store in 2023? I will reveal the 5 fool-proof steps that really matter to go from eCommerce novice to master!

 Consider the tragically comical fact that 80% of businesses believe they provide excellent customer service, but only 8% of customers agree.

-Meanwhile, 7 in 10 customers say they would spend more money with a business that provides great customer service.
+Meanwhile, 68% of customers say they would spend more money with a business that provides great customer service.

 This means that those who build their brand around outstanding customer service will have a distinct advantage over even industry giants.